Go to our Beaver Resource Hub for more information about beavers.

 Beavers have captured the public imagination: cute, furry and very clever ecosystem engineers.
-The ability of beavers to fix man made issues like pollution and climate change makes for good headlines and simple soundbites.
+The ability of beavers to fix man made issues like pollution, flooding and climate change makes for good headlines and simple soundbites.
 On this web page we will add a little more detail and take a look ‘beneath the surface’, allowing a more nuanced discussion that acknowledges that all the benefits credited to beavers depend on time and place.

 For a more comprehensive review of the impacts of beavers, Beaver: Nature’s ecosystem engineers by Brazier et al.